 In many cases this leads into a classic build vs buy discussion.
-Perhaps in some cases your ETL technology can be used to build an MDM solution.
+In some cases, you can use your ETL technology to build an MDM solution.
 If your matching rules and data cleansing requirements really are fundamentally different from everyone else’s requirements for some reason, then maybe you should be building your solution.
 If your definition of a customer is relatively similar to the definition that others in your industry use, then you should be thinking about buying.
 Most enterprises lean towards buying their MDM solutions rather than building them.

 There are some common requirements that lots of people need to satisfy with their master data.
 A good MDM tool has things like these pre-built and pre-tested:

 - Tracing data lineage – which sources contributed to this record?

 - Data versioning – what did this product look like last year?